AnthenaMatrix/AnthenaMatrix/README.md

 Here are some of the open-source projects we've released on GitHub:

+- **[ASCII Art Prompt Injection](https://github.com/AnthenaMatrix/ASCII-Art-Prompt-Injection)**: ASCII Art Prompt Injection is a novel approach to hacking AI assistants using ASCII art.
+This project leverages the distracting nature of ASCII art to bypass security measures and inject prompts into large language models, such as GPT-4, leading them to provide unintended or harmful responses.

+- **[AI Audio Data Poisoning](https://github.com/AnthenaMatrix/AI-Audio-Data-Poisoning)**: AI Audio Data Poisoning is a Python script that demonstrates how to add adversarial noise to audio data.
+This technique, known as audio data poisoning, involves injecting imperceptible noise into audio files to manipulate the behavior of AI systems trained on this data.

+- **[AI Image Data Poisoning](https://github.com/AnthenaMatrix/AI-Image-Data-Poisoning)**: AI Image Data Poisoning is a Python script that demonstrates how to add imperceptible perturbations to images, known as adversarial noise, which can disrupt the training process of AI models.
+This technique aims to protect artists' images by introducing subtle modifications that hinder the performance of AI algorithms without significantly altering the appearance of the images to human observers.

 - **[Image Prompt Injection](https://github.com/anthena-matrix/image-prompt-injection)**: Image Prompt Injection is a Python script that demonstrates how to embed a secret prompt within an image using steganography techniques.
 This hidden prompt can be later extracted by an AI system for various applications.

 - **[AI Vulnerability Assessment Framework](https://github.com/anthena-matrix/ai-vulnerability-assessment-framework)**: The AI Vulnerability Assessment Framework is an open-source checklist designed to guide users through the process of assessing the vulnerability of artificial intelligence (AI) systems to various threats and attacks.